-Supervision of Repeat Radiographs - In accordance with Standard Four, Objective 4.6 of the Standards of an Accredited Educational_Program for the Radiographer: "All unsatisfactory radiographs are repeated by students under the direct supervision of a qualified practitioner."
-A repeat documentation form can be found at each clinical site, students are to utilize the form appropriately.
+Supervision of Repeat Radiographs - In accordance with Standard Five, Objective 5.4 of the Standards of an Accredited Educational_Program for the Radiographer: Repeat images must be completed under direct supervision.
+The presence of a qualified radiographer during the repeat of an unsatisfactory image assures patient safety and proper educational practices.
+A repeat documentation form is part of the clinical manual for each student each semester.

+Students are to utilize the form appropriately.
 All repeat radiographs documented must have the name of the supervising technologist listed.